 18.1 The Customer can, without explanation, cancel the Agreement if it has been entered into via the Watts app, by telephone or with one of Watts’ consultants via distance selling or outside Watts’ place of business.
 The Customer must simply notify Watts of their use of the right of cancellation no later than 14 days after the date on which the Agreement was entered into.

-18.2 The notification of withdrawal can be sent in one of the following ways:
+18.2 The notice of withdrawal may be sent in one of the following ways:

-- Forward notification via notification feature in the app
+- Send the message via the message function in the app

 18.3 The customer's message must include the date when the Customer has ordered the Agreement on the supply of electricity, the customer's full name, address and zip code.